fabiofenoglio/zabbix-cron-monitoring/README.md

 The wrapper scripts stores aggregated data in some particular files.

-The default output directory is '/var/cron-wrapper/data', but you can change it in the cron-wrapper.py file if you want.
+The default output directory is `/var/cron-wrapper/data`, but you can change it with the --output-folder parameter or editing the cron-wrapper.py file if you want.

 You should create the output folder by running: